BHP spin-off South32 has cautious debut, valued at $9 billion

-SYDNEY BHP Billiton's (BLT.L) (BHP.AX) spin-off South32 (S32.L) (S32.AX) began trading with a market value of about $9 billion (6 billion pounds) on Monday, a third below the highest forecasts and underlining investor nerves about the outlook for the battered mining sector.
+SYDNEY BHP Billiton's (BLT.L) (BHP.AX) spin-off South32 (S32.L) (S32.AX) began trading with a market value of about $9 billion on Monday, a third below the highest forecasts and underlining investor nerves about the outlook for the battered mining sector.

 The cautious response to mining's biggest listing since Glencore Plc (GLEN.L) in 2011 suggests the newly independent firm will need to do more to convince the market it can grow the assets that have long been neglected within BHP.